redfin/swift-style-guide/README.markdown

 }
 ```

+Note: When exploring legacy code, you may encounter usages of `guard let wkSelf = self` or `guard let strSelf = self`.
+We prefer `guard let self = self` over these conventions.

 ## Access Control

 Full access control annotation in tutorials can distract from the main topic and is not required.
 Using `private` and `fileprivate` appropriately, however, adds clarity and promotes encapsulation.
 Prefer `private` to `fileprivate`; use `fileprivate` only when the compiler insists.

 Only explicitly use `open`, `public`, and `internal` when you require a full access control specification.

 Use access control as the leading property specifier.
 The only things that should come before access control are the `static` specifier or attributes such as `@IBAction`, `@IBOutlet` and `@discardableResult`.
+That means that we prefer `private lazy var` over `lazy private var` to keep our access modifiers easy to scan through.

 **Preferred**:
 ```swift